lfelipe1501/Nginxy/README.md

 - Include the content of **nginxy.conf** in your location directive (location / {.....}) in your nginx config (usually nginx.conf).

-- Move the *Nginxy-Theme/* folder a directory before the folder that will serve the files and rename it to **.nginxy/**.
+- Move the *Nginxy-Theme/* folder a directory before the folder that will serve the files and rename it to **.nginxy/** As shown in the following screenshot:

   ![ScreenShot](/images/Capture.PNG)